CosmosContracts/council/departments/development/rfp/003-dApp_Development_Support/agreement_01.md

 ## Compensation

-**"Billing Period"** is defined as one full calendar month.
+**"Billing Period"** are defined as either:
+* the first day through the 15th day of a month
+* the 16th day through the last day of each month

-**Request for Payment** submissions consist of the tabulation of weekly work reports from the prior Billing Period.
+**Request for Payment** submissions consist of the tabulation of weekly work reports from prior Billing Periods.
+  Work Reports per month are as follows:
+  * Day 01 through Day 07
+  * Day 08 through Day 15
+  * Day 16 through Day 23
+  * Day 24 through the final day of the month

-The Vendor agrees to submit requests for payment of the previous Billing Period within the first week of the following Billing Period.
+The Vendor agrees to submit requests for payment as a proposal on [RFP 3 DAO] for a Billing Period(s) by the end of the 7th day after the end of the Billing Period.

+Payment proposals on DAODAO will include:
+* Links to each work report on GitHub for which compensation is to be considered
+* Hours of compensation requested (for each rate, currently: General Rate, Senior Techinical Resource Rate)

-Development Department is committed to fulfilling or rejecting requests for Payment within 14 days after being received from the Vendor to the Development Department email address: dev.dept@juno.zone
+Development Department is committed to fulfilling or rejecting requests for Payment within 14 days after being received from the Vendor to the [RFP 3 DAO] as a proposal for payment.

 #### Rate